Camping as a sustainable form of travel

 39% already do this consciously

-43% say they rarely or tend to travel less sustainably
+43% say that they rarely or tend to travel less sustainably

 What motivates people to travel more sustainably?

-Some of the reasons travelers give for being sustainable while traveling include:
+Some of the reasons travelers give for being sustainable when traveling are:

 34% say they travel sustainably to have a relevant experience at their destination